ClaudiaInSweden/mayas_cat_shelter/README.md

 ### Home Page

 The Home page is the starting point for users.
 A carousel shows two alternating cat images with links to either the cats page or the adoption page.
-Some descriptive text about the cat shelter is to be found below the carousel.
+Some descriptive text about the cat shelter can be found below the carousel.

 ![Home Page](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/Homepage.jpg) IMAGE